prachi615/local_server_implementation/README.md

 rospy.Subscriber("/csi", Wifi, csi_callback)
 ```

+### Usage Examples

+1. Start MinIO:
+    * Launch MinIO by running minio server /path/to/minio/data from the directory where MinIO is installed.
+Access MinIO via http://localhost:1200.

+2. Start Elasticsearch:
+    * Run Elasticsearch by executing bin/elasticsearch to start the server at http://localhost:1000.

-### Run the Code
+3. Run the ROS Publisher Node:

-1. **Start MinIO and Elasticsearch servers** on your local machine.
-2. **Run the ROS publisher node** to send data to the subscriber.
+    * Navigate to the ROS package directory where ros_publisher.py and ros_minio_publisher.py are located.
+    * Run rosrun <your_package_name> ros_publisher.py to start publishing the data.

+4. Start ZMQ Subscriber:
-3. **Ensure a ZMQ subscriber is running** to receive and store the data in MinIO and Elasticsearch.
+    * Ensure the ZMQ subscriber is running to receive and process data from the publisher.
+The subscriber should save the data to MinIO and Elasticsearch.

-4. **Verify data upload** to MinIO and check the indexed documents in Elasticsearch.
+5. Verify Data:
+    * Check that the data has been uploaded to MinIO by visiting http://localhost:1200 and verify it in the Elasticsearch index by querying curl -X GET "localhost:1000/csi-index/_search?pretty".